doki-theme/doki-theme-hyper/README.md

 Sticker in the way?
 No worries!
 You can configure them to be on or off at your leisure.

-# Got Contributions, fun ideas, or issues?

-Don't be afraid to reach out and join the [Gitter Community](https://gitter.im/doki-theme-hyper/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link!)

 ## Theme Requests

 If you want your main squeeze to be featured in the Doki Theme suite, feel free to [submit a theme request](https://github.com/doki-theme/doki-master-theme/issues).

-## Enjoying the plugin and want more people to use it?
+## Enjoying the plugin?

 Great!
 I am glad you like it!

-Be sure to share it with others who also may enjoy it as well!
+Be sure to ⭐ and share it with other weebs!

-## Not your thing or something bothering you?
+## Contributions?

-Feel free to submit your feedback as [an issue](https://github.com/doki-theme/doki-theme-hyper/issues/new).
+I think your voice needs to be heard!
+You probably have good ideas, so feel free to submit your feedback as [an issue](https://github.com/doki-theme/doki-theme-hyper/issues/new).

-Help make this plugin better!
+Don't be afraid to reach out and join the [Gitter Community](https://gitter.im/doki-theme-hyper/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link!)

 # Even more Doki-Theme!